How to Vim: Take Control of Split Positioning

 so it really didn’t sit well with me.
 Obviously you can use dedicated commands

-to control the split behavior (e.g. :rightbelow split
+to control the split behavior (e.g. :rightbelow split and :botright vsplit1), but if you want to permanently

-“improve” the defaults just add the following your .vimrc
+“improve” the defaults just add the following your .vimrc:

 set splitbelow splitright